-A lot of substances will do this, and some traditional doctors will even dose the baby by giving mom the medicine prior to breastfeeding.
+A lot of substances will do this, and some traditional doctors will even dose the baby by giving the mom the medicine before breastfeeding.

 Kratom is Untested on Babies & Nursing Mothers

-We have lots of unanswered questions regarding kratom and pregnancy and kratom and nursing.
+We have many unanswered questions regarding kratom and pregnancy and kratom and nursing.